-When made properly, Pico De Gallo is a fabulous condiment that not only adds color and texture to a dish, it can add a breath of freshness to a heavy mole or meaty taco.
+When made properly, Pico de Gallo is a fabulous condiment that not only adds color and texture to a dish, it can add a breath of freshness to a braised chicken taco or a bowl of my green chili.
 The trouble is that most of the time, this condiment ends up being more like a chunky watered-down gazpacho that renders anything below it a soggy mess.
-So how do you make a great Pico De Gallo with a pleasant balance of flavors that doesn't dribble down your arm when you scoop it up with a chip?
+So how do you make a great Pico de Gallo with a pleasant balance of flavors that doesn't dribble down your arm when you scoop it up with a chip?

-So now that we know how to make a Pico De Gallo with great flavor, how do we make one that's not a drippy, watery mess?
+So now that we know how to make a Pico de Gallo with great flavor, how do we make one that's not a drippy, watery mess?
 Well, the first thing is to understand that tomatoes contain a lot of water, and anytime you add salt to a vegetable it draws water out of it due to osmosis.
-The way to avoid watery Pico De Gallo is to salt and drain the tomatoes before mixing them with all the other ingredients.
-This makes for a chunky pico de gallo that's free of extra liquid that will drip all over the place.
+The way to avoid watery Pico de Gallo is to salt and drain the tomatoes before mixing them with all the other ingredients.
+This makes for a chunky Pico de Gallo that's free of extra liquid; then it won't drip all over the place.

-The thing is, I actually like having a bit of sauce in my pico, which is where my secret ingredient comes in.
+The thing is, I actually like having a bit of sauce in my Pico de Gallo, which is where my secret ingredient comes in.
 I mix the juice extracted by salting the tomatoes with a little bit of xanthan gum to slightly thicken it before reintroducing some of the liquid back into the sauce.
-This gives you the best of both worlds, with a saucey pico de gallo that's not watery.
+This gives you the best of both worlds: a saucy Pico de Gallo that's not watery.

 I deliberately kept this recipe very simple to make a great basic Pico de Gallo, but if you like something a little more herbaceous, try adding some minced Mexican oregano or epazote to this.

 - 50 grams sweet onions (~¼ onion, minced)

 - 30 grams jalapeño peppers (~1 pepper, seeded and minced)